ubco-W2022T2-data301/project-group-group12/final_report_group12.md

 Based on the first question, the data visualizations demonstrated the relationship between active participation in one's lifestyle in relation to the severity in mental health disorders is variable based on the different components of mental health.
 Graph 1 demonstrated there is no correlation between those who participated in different music activities and the severity in their overall calculated mental health.
 In the violin chart, the data is pretty much centered around the 4-7 range in terms of overall mental health score for each group of individuals.
 As such, when all factors such as anxiety, depression, insomnia, and OCD are considered; there is no relationship between music activity participation and mental health.
 However, Graph 2 demonstrated that when the mental health scores are separated into different components such as anxiety and depression, there are groups with higher degrees of severity compared to others.
 Anxiety and depression was the highest among those who were neither composers nor instrumentalists.
 However, the composing group had higher degrees of insomnia compared to other groups.
 In addition, it can be seen that the type of music participation can affect how people believe music effects mental health.
 Those who are composers tend to report that music improved their mental health moreso compared to those who did not participate in music composing or instrument playing.
 However, Graph 3 demonstrates that all three groups percieve music to have a positive effect on their mental health in general.
 Ultimately, these graphs do not show causation however, so it cannot be determined which variable is caused or influenced by another or if there is merely a correlation in different groups due to lifestyle factors.

+Based on analysis 2, specific music genres have different affects on mental health conditions.
+People whose favourite genre was Jazz, Rock or EDM ended up having a higher mental health score, suggesting that these genres genres could be affecting individuals negatively.
+To go further, it was found that listening to music had different effects on each mental health condition.
+Music frequency had a negative correlation with anxiety and upon further analysis, it was determined that EDM and Rap were the principal causes behind this, suggesting they help people escape their struggles with anxiety.
+Depression had a positive relationship with music frequency suggesting that listening to music increases people's depression.
+Upon further research, the one outlier was Rock which was solely affecting these results.
+While Rock may not be starting depression, it could be increasing depression for people already dealing with those types of issues.
+Lastly, insomnia had a very strong, positive relationship with music frequency.
+Additonal research outlined EDM, Rap and Jazz as the three genres affecting insomnia the most.
+While there could be additonal factors affecting these results, it's clear that certain genres affect mental health conditions differently than others, whether it's positively or negatively.

 There is a positive correlation between daily music listening and mental health conditions, and negative correlation between age and mental health conditions.
 This implies that younger individuals who listen to more music every day likely have much worse mental health than older individuals who listen to minimal music in a day; younger individuals may have worse mental health due to academic reasons, like a lower CGPA and higher year of study.
 Lastly, it was found that Spotify and Apple Music users are likely to have higher levels of depression and Pandora users are likely to have lower levels of depression, compared to all other streaming services users; in contrast, for anxiety, insomnia, and OCD, the severity of each mental health condition was generally similar in all users regardless of which streaming service was used.

 In closing, the idea of "correlation does not imply causation" should be revisited- just because we witnessed correlation between various variables through this project does not imply causation, so further research should be conducted before these results can be further published.
 It should also be noted that repeating these surveys may also be worthwhile as that will increase the sample size, allowing for more accurate results.